Gary Cherone: Post-Van Halen

 After his departure from Van Halen, Cherone returned to Boston and put together a new project, Tribe of Judah.
 The band played several shows in the Boston area and released a CD on Spitfire Records entitled Exit Elvis.

 He has on occasion guested with Sammy Hagar and Michael Anthony during their The Other Half performances, and Nuno Bettencourt's recent projects, as well as with the Boston Rock Opera.

 In February 2003, just one week after The Station nightclub fire, Gary and his brother Markus performed "More Than Words" during a memorial service for the victims.
 The memorial was broadcast live on WHJY in Providence, RI.

 In 2005, Cherone released a four-song sampler CD, Need I Say More, that was written and produced by Steve Catizone and Leo Mellace.
 This album was recorded by Jeff Yurek at Sanctum Sound in Boston, Massachusetts, and mixed by Carl Nappa in New York City.
 Musicians including Dave DiCenso (drums), Baron Browne (bass) and Steve Hunt (keyboards) are also featured on the record.

 In May 2006, Cherone sang in three shows as part of Amazing Journey, a tribute to The Who created by ex-Dream Theater drummer Mike Portnoy, featuring Paul Gilbert on guitar and Billy Sheehan on bass.
 Not long after, Gary and his brother Markus Cherone created their own tribute to The Who, Slip Kid.
 Presently the band continues to perform regularly in the Greater Boston area.

 Later that year, Van Halen was inducted into the Rock and Roll Hall of Fame.
 Cherone's three-year stint with the group did not establish him as a band member eligible for induction.
 However, at the televised induction ceremony, the group's former bassist Michael Anthony thanked Cherone for his contributions.

 Back to Extreme

 Since 2004 Extreme have re-united with Cherone on several occasions for "one off" shows in their home town and in New England, but in November 2007 they announced plans to do another world tour along with a new album.

 The album Saudades de Rock was released in August 2008.

 In 2016, the band released Pornograffitti Live 25: Metal Meltdown, an audio/video presentation of its 2015 concert at Las Vegas' Hard Rock Casino.

+In 2023, the band released their sixth studio album, called Six.